 Click Here for tab for Manic Depression by Jimi Hendrix

-Taking a break from the more involved guitar playing of Jimi with this 70’s folk song written by the British/American band Wings.
-Featuring Paul McCartney and Denny Laine.
-Although released in 1977 it was demoed quite a few years earlier, at least as early as 1974 as it had appeared on the extended homo demo recording people named as ‘the piano tape’.
+Taking a break from the more involved guitar playing of Jimi with this ’70s folk song written by the British/American band Wings, featuring Paul McCartney and Denny Laine.
+Although released in 1977, it was demoed quite a few years earlier.
+At least as early as 1974, it had appeared on the extended home demo recording people named as The Piano Tape.
 It went on to become one of the best-selling singles in the UK of all time, even hitting the number 1 Christmas song spot during its year of release.

 My Back Pages by Bob Dylan